marklabrecque/gss/README.txt

   1. Go to Configuration > Search and metadata > Search settings
   2. Go to the Google Site Search group (this group shows only if the module is active).
-  3. Put your Google API key in the "API Key" field.
-Note that the key must to be "Site Search Edition" (paid version of Google's Custom Search).
+  3. Put your unique ID in the "Search engine unique ID" field.
+Note that the ID must to be "Site Search Edition" (paid version of Google's Custom Search).

 - Search settings